The Law in England & Wales relating to Firearms, Shotguns and Airguns

 Explosives Certificates (necessary for Blackpowder shooting, but not needed if using Pyrodex)

-To acquire and keep (valid for 3 years)
+To acquire and keep (valid for up to 5 years)

 The Legal Eagle facility was launched on 4th February 2011